sagarbiophysics/Subtomo-tutorials/source/index.rst

 Subtomogram Averaging Tutorials
 ===================================

 ..
-Documentation for methods used in `Multishot tomography <https://www.biorxiv.org/content/10.1101/2022.04.10.487763v1>`_ Tutorials for subtomogram averaging as taught at the EMBO PRactical Course: 'Advances in cryo-electron microscopy and 3D image processing. <https://www.embl.org/about/info/course-and-conference-office/events/cry22-01/>'_'
+Documentation for methods used in `Multishot tomography <https://www.biorxiv.org/content/10.1101/2022.04.10.487763v1>`_ Tutorials for subtomogram averaging as taught at the EMBO PRactical Course: `Advances in cryo-electron microscopy and 3D image processing. <https://www.embl.org/about/info/course-and-conference-office/events/cry22-01/>`_

 .. note::